 by Declan Fallon

-For our April blog we will revisit the #SWDChallenge run by Storytelling with Data.
-This month’s challenge is hosted by Elizabeth Ricks and looks at the concept of emulation; taking the source material, adding touches which improve the message, while maintaining the core imagery which makes the visual successful.
+For our April blog, we will revisit the #SWDChallenge run by Storytelling with Data.
+This month’s challenge is hosted by Elizabeth Ricks and looks at the concept of emulation; taking the source material, adding touches that improve the message, while maintaining the core imagery which makes the visual successful.

 One of the best purveyors of data imagery is the New York Times.
 In this post we will look to replicate one of the bubble charts used to show social mobility across different racial groups in the U.S. Data is sourced from Opportunity Insights; Race and Economic Opportunity in the United States: An Intergenerational Perspective